RightToAskOrg/bulletin-board/README.md

 ![tree image](ABC_published.png)

-* The A produced a leaf with hash 013c...
+* The A produced a leaf with hash `013c...`
-* The B produced a leaf with hash b8ba...
+* The B produced a leaf with hash `b8ba...`
-* A and B were then merged into a branch with hash e4d5...
+* A and B were then merged into a branch with hash `e4d5...`
-* The C produced a leaf with hash 23e3...
+* The C produced a leaf with hash `23e3...`
-* Publication produced a published root with hash bf9a... that referenced the branch e4d5... and leaf 23e3...
+* Publication produced a published root with hash `bf9a...` that referenced the branch `e4d5...` and leaf `23e3...`

 Then an extra entry "D" was submitted and a new publication was done.

 ![tree image](ABCD_published.png)

-* The D produced a leaf with hash 1f14...
+* The D produced a leaf with hash `1f14...`
-* The C and D were merged into a branch with hash ef57...
+* The C and D were merged into a branch with hash `ef57...`
-* The AB and CD branches were merged into a branch with hash 1fd7...
+* The AB and CD branches were merged into a branch with hash `1fd7...`
-* Publication produced a published root with hash dbe3... that referenced the branch 1fd7...
+* Publication produced a published root with hash `dbe3...` that referenced the branch `1fd7...`

-Note that if you do the same with the demo you will get different hash values as timestamps are included.
+Note that if you do the same with the demo you will get the same structure but different hash values as timestamps are included.
+Note also that the picture above does not show (for space reasons) the link in the published root `dbe3...` to the prior published root `bf9a...`